polarfire-soc/polarfire-soc-documentation/boards/mpfs-dev-kit/MPFS-DEV-KIT_user_guide.md

 ## Overview
 The HiFive Unleashed Platform™ is purpose-built to emulate most of the functionality of the upcoming PolarFire SoC FPGA, which will be the industry’s first RISC-V based FPGA SoC.
-This guide describes the MPFS-DEV-KIT, board setup, and installation steps to get the HiFive Unleashed platform boot Linux.
+This guide describes the MPFS-DEV-KIT, board setup, and the process for booting Linux on the HiFive Unleashed platform.

 ### HiFive Unleashed Platform (MPFS-DEV-KIT)
 The HiFive Unleashed Platform consists of the SiFive’s HiFive Unleashed kit and Microsemi’s HiFive